 According to Porter, there are 7 main sources that influence the height of entry barriers:

-- Supply-side economies of scale: Production at higher volumes and lower costs per unit force new entrants to come in on a large scale or at a cost disadvantage.
+- Supply-side economies of scale: Production at higher volumes and low costs per unit force new entrants to come in on a large scale or at a cost disadvantage.

 - Network effect: Buyer’s willingness to pay increases as the number of buyers or sellers for the business grows.
 Customer loyalty or a buyer's preference for a bigger "network" discourages new entrants by limiting buyers’ willingness to buy from someone new.

-- Switching costs: The more a customer has to pay to switch from one supplier to another, the higher the entry barrier will be.
+- Switching costs: The higher prices/costs a customer has to pay to switch from one supplier to another, the higher the entry barrier will be.

 - Capital requirement: The entry barrier can be significant for new entrants on account of the hefty financial investment required.
 However, investors can provide new entrants with the required capital if the industry returns are high and lower the entry barrier.